-Y. ESTABLISHING RESIDENCY
+Y. ESTABLISHING CALIFORNIA RESIDENCY

 Out-of-state domestic graduate students whose duration of study at UCSB will exceed one year are advised to take the necessary steps to establish California residency (for determining assessment of nonresident tuition) immediately upon the first quarter of matriculation.
 The campus Residency Deputy is the person to contact for more information about establishing California residency.
-He may be reached at Residency@sa.ucsb.edu or (805)893-3692.
-More information about establishing residency is available via the following website: http://registrar.sa.ucsb.edu/fees-residency/residency
+The Residency Deputy may be reached at Residency@sa.ucsb.edu or (805)893-3692.
+More information about establishing residency is available via the following website: https://registrar.sa.ucsb.edu/fees-residency/.